 Alpha = 0.8, varying epsilon scheme XXX epsilon scheme seems superior

 Overall

+1.2.3 Q-learning test series: conclusion

 SARSA

 We used SARSA, because our environment fits to the requirements of it.
 The reason is, that our environment has a limited space of states.
 Therefore, it is possible for the model to know each state at one point and calculate the perfect action for the given state.